You should be aware of the following points when using the

-FEDERATEDperforms bulk-insert handling such that multiple rows are sent to the remote table in a batch.
-This provides a performance improvement and enables the remote table to perform improvement.
+FEDERATEDperforms bulk-insert handling such that multiple rows are sent to the remote table in a batch, which improves performance.
 Also, if the remote table is transactional, it enables the remote storage engine to perform statement rollback properly should an error occur.
 This capability has the following limitations:

 The size of the insert cannot exceed the maximum packet size between servers.
 If the insert exceeds this size, it is broken into multiple packets and the rollback problem can occur.

 FEDERATEDengine to know if the remote table has changed.
 The reason for this is that this table must work like a data file that would never be written to by anything other than the database system.
 The integrity of the data in the local table could be breached if there was any change to the remote database.

 CONNECTIONstring, you cannot use an '@' character in the password.
 You can get round this limitation by using the

 CREATE SERVERstatement to create a server connection.